ValeLang/Vale/README.md

+NOTE: Vale is archived and no longer being worked on, but its spirit lives on in the new Valen programming language, which is Vale with a new memory safety approach plus Rust interop.
+See [The Golden Spike, and Resurrecting the Vale(n) Programming Language](https://verdagon.dev/blog/golden-spike-reviving-vale-valen).
+This repo will always remain up for posterity.
+Cheers!

 # Vale

 Vale is a programming language that's aims to be not only **fast** and **memory-safe**, but also **easy and flexible**.